 SECTION 3.
 VACANCIES

 In case of a vacancy in the office of President, the First Vice-President shall succeed to the office and serve the remainder of the term.
-A vacancy in any office, except the President, shall be filled by the Board from its members.
+With a vacancy in any office, the duties of that office shall be absorbed by the members of the board until that such time that office can be filled by either special or general election.

 SECTION 4.
 ELECTION TIES

-In the event of a tie in any election a runoff will be held at the January meeting.
+In the event of a tie in any election a runoff will be held at the December meeting.
 The majority of the members present and voting ruling with the President abstaining to cast the deciding vote in the event of another tie.